imgix/sf-commerce-cloud/CONTRIBUTING.md

 - **Do** rebase and merge your PR once approved/ready.

-- **Do** clean up your branch history before merging changes into `main`.
+- **Do** clean up your branch history before merging changes into `next`.
 For example, do not include commits such as `testing` or `does this do anything`.
 Sometimes it is unavoidable to check in changes like this (such as when testing against CI), but these commits should not make it to the default branch.

 - **Do** provide detailed descriptions.
 Pull requests should include an extremely-detailed description, even if you know your reviewer will have sufficient context on it.